LSEG-API-Samples/Article.RDPLibrary.Python.Xlwings/README.md

 ## <a id="overview"></a>Overview

-With rise of Data Scientist, Financial coder or Trader (aka Citizen Developers) and rapid growth of [Jupyter](https://jupyter.org/) application, the main target of every Citizen Developers are replace [Excel](https://www.microsoft.com/en-us/microsoft-365/excel) with Jupyter (reference: [Jupyter is the new Excel](https://towardsdatascience.com/jupyter-is-the-new-excel-a7a22f2fc13a)).
+With rise of Data Scientist, Financial coder or Trader (aka Citizen Developers) and rapid growth of [Jupyter](https://jupyter.org/) application, the main target of every Citizen Developers are replacing [Microsoft Excel](https://www.microsoft.com/en-us/microsoft-365/excel) with Jupyter application (reference: [Jupyter is the new Excel](https://towardsdatascience.com/jupyter-is-the-new-excel-a7a22f2fc13a)).

-However, Excel is not obsolete and still important file format/application in the business.
-It is easy to distribute, non-IT people (especially your boss) can open it easily than setup Jupyter/Python environment.
+However, Excel is not obsolete and still be an important file format/application in the business.
+It is easy to distribute and non-IT people (especially your boss) can open it easily than setup Jupyter/Python environment.

-This example project is the first part of the series that demonstrate how to export financial data and report from Python/Jupyter application to Excel using xlwings CE and xlwings Pro libraries. to create an excel report file.
-The application uses content from [Refinitiv Data Platform (RDP)](https://developers.refinitiv.com/refinitiv-data-platform/refinitiv-data-platform-apis) as an example data.
+This example project  is the first part of the series that demonstrate how to export financial data and report from Python/Jupyter application to Excel report file using xlwings CE and xlwings Pro libraries.
+The demo application uses content from [Refinitiv Data Platform (RDP)](https://developers.refinitiv.com/refinitiv-data-platform/refinitiv-data-platform-apis) as an example data.

+*Note*: All figures and reports demonstrate Time-Series 90 days data queried on 14th October 2020.

 ## <a id="xlwings"></a>Introduction to xlwings